thorungb/ku-polls/README.md

 ## KU Polls: Online Survey Questions
 An application for conducting a poll with multiple-choice questions, written in Python using Django.
 It is based on the [Django tutorial project](https://docs.djangoproject.com/en/4.1/intro/tutorial01/), and adds additional functionality.

-A polls application for [Individual Software Process 01219241](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).
+A polls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).

 ## Requirements